Categories

 The Halloween series has had its share of unforgettable final scenes: the original, Halloween II (1981), Halloween 4, and Halloween H20 all have some claim on the best ending.
 You can add this film to that list.
 The final showdown between Myers and Laurie is unexpectedly hallucinatory and perfectly constructed.
 It has so much gravity and finality to it: it’s tragic and anti-cathartic in a way that caps the Zombie films perfectly.

 On the other hand, I could have done without the broad satire of exploitative true crime via Malcolm McDowell’s Sam Loomis.
-McDowell felt more theatrical than anything else in the first Zombie Halloween, and he’s even more out of place here, written and acted as if he’s in a totally different movie.
-Laurie’s PTSD, too, is a bit on the nose, but at least feels like it’s trying to psychologically align with the rest of the movie that’s so dark and weighty.
+McDowell is even more theatrical than anything else in the first Zombie Halloween, and he’s even more out of place here, written and acted as if he’s in a totally different movie.
+Laurie’s PTSD, too, is a bit overbearing and on the nose, but it at least aligns with the rest of the movie that’s so dark and weighty.

 Certainly, this is one of the most visually effective Halloween films.
-Zombie brings a diverse color palate that contrasts the grungy browns with some silvery-white hallucinations and some terrifically-lit shots full of disorienting, trippy glare.
-Long stretches of it are over-dark, but that feels intentional, both for thematic purposes and to add contrast to the brighter segments.
+Zombie brings a diverse color palate that contrasts the grungy browns with some silvery-white hallucinations.
+Some of his compositions are sensational: terrifically-lit and full of a disorienting, trippy glare.
+Long stretches of the film are over-dark and tough to follow, but that feels intentional, both for thematic purposes and to add contrast to the brighter segments.

 Halloween II is not my favorite in the series.
 I’m not even 100% sure it’s a better movie than its cheesy 1981 namesake.
-But I can see why it has become perhaps the most cultishly adored in the series.
-It swings for the fences and takes the film to daring, challenging places it’s never been before.
-For the tenth movie in a series, that’s a hell of an accomplishment.
+But I can see why it has become perhaps the most cultishly adored in the series for horror-heads.
+It swings for the fences and takes the film to daring, challenging places the series had never been before and would never go again.
+To offer that much payoff in the tenth movie in a series is a hell of an accomplishment.

 Is It Good?